pingcap/talent-plan/rust/README.md

 **[View the lesson plan][plan]**.

-## Audience - who is this for?
+## Who is this for?

-Practical Networked Applications in Rust is not for novice programmers, but it is for novice Rust programmers.
+Practical Networked Applications in Rust is for novice Rust programmers, but it is not for novice programmers.

 The primary audience for this course is recent graduates and near-graduates of an undergraduate computer science program who are considering starting a career as a Rust systems programmer.
 Others will also likely benefit, including experienced developers without systems-programming experience.

-As prerequisites, students should:
+## Prerequisites

+Those taking this course should:

-- [ ] have the equivalent of an undergraduate computer science education
+- [ ] have the equivalent of an undergraduate computer science education,
 - [ ] have intermediate-level experience in some programming language,
 - [ ] be comfortable working in the terminal and command line,
 - [ ] know how to use [git],
 - [ ] have novice-level experience with [parallel programming] in some language,
 - [ ] have novice-level experience with [asynchronous programming] in some language,
+- [ ] have novice-level experience writing code to query a database, [SQL], [NoSQL], [NewSQL], [key-value][kv], or otherwise.
 - [ ] **have read [The Rust Book] in its entirety**, and written _some_ Rust code, including the projects from the book:
   - [programming a guessing game],
   - [building a command-line program] and
   - [building a multithreaded web server].
-- [ ] have Rust installed and know how to compile and run Rust programs.

 To reiterate &mdash; read [The Rust Book] _before_ taking this course.
-It is not necessary to have more than novice knowledge of Rust experience writing Rust, but this course does not teach Rust basics.
+It is not necessary to have more than novice knowledge or experience with Rust, but this course does not teach Rust basics.

 If you can check all the above boxes then you are ready for this course.
 If not, we have some [suggestions][pre] of where to look to learn the prerequisites.